google/eng-practices/review/reviewer/looking-for.md

 absolute authority: if something is required by the style guide, the CL should follow the guidelines.

-Otherwise, if the style guideline is more a recommendation and not a requirement, then it's a judgment call whether the new code should be consistent with the style guide or the surrounding code.
+In some cases, the style guide makes recommendations rather than declaring requirements.
+In these cases, it's a judgment call whether the new code should be consistent with the recommendations or the surrounding code.
 Bias towards following the style guide unless the local inconsistency would be too confusing.

 If no other rule applies, the author should maintain consistency with the existing code.